 Who Decides?
 You do…

-If you become unable to express your health care wishes, an Advance Directive can communicate on your behalf.
-An Advance Directive can take two forms: an explanation of your wishes written on paper; or a proxy directive, which explains who will convey your wishes to the health care team.
-They can be difficult to write precisely – we can suggest some resources freely available on the World Wide Web.
+If you become unable to express your healthcare wishes, an Advance Directive can communicate on your behalf.
+An Advance Directive can take two forms: an explanation of your wishes written on paper; or a proxy directive, which explains who will convey your wishes to the healthcare team.
+They can be difficult to write precisely – we can suggest some resources freely available on the internet.
 One good place to start is: http://www.advancecareplanning.ca/

 Plan for End of Life Care

-It rarely feels like the right time to talk about end of life plans, but the best time is when there's no crisis.
-We should all discuss our end of life care plan with our loved ones and our health care providers.
+It rarely feels like the right time to talk about end of life plans, but the best time is when there is no crisis.
+We should all discuss our end of life care plan with our loved ones and our healthcare providers.

 What is CPR?